ZTiKnl/sara/README.md

   ```
   More information on SSML markup can be found [here](https://cloud.google.com/text-to-speech/docs/ssml)

-The .json file contains the name of the plugin, the name of the module (the .js file name), a Regular Expression string, and a small description
+The .json file contains the name of the plugin, the name of the module (the .js file name), a Regular Expression string, a small description and explanation (used in help documentation)

   One .js file can contain multiple module.exports functions, each function requires its own .json file
   Example: